VikaLubenets/Frontend-projects/README.md

 To view the code of a specific project, navigate to the corresponding branch using the corresponding links.
 To explore the functionality of a project, follow the deployment link.

-## Project 4: 'E'commerce application'
+## Project 4: 'E-commerce application'

 **Overview:**
 “SneakPeak” is a single-page application powered by Commercetools, featuring the following functionalities developed by a team of three developers: